Magna Via Francigena trail: from Palermo to AgrigentoSicilyDifficulty path:

 BY CAR.
 To get to Palermo by car, there are convenient maritime connections departing from Naples, Livorno, Genoa, Tunis.
 Instead, crossing the Strait of Messina, take the A20 Messina-Palermo, a very suggestive but very busy route.

 From Agrigento, the last stage of the Magna Via Francigena, it is possible to reach Palermo using the regional connections of the State Railways.
-The train ticket is € 9.00; travel time is approximately 1h50.
-The runs are reduced during Sunday and public holidays.
+The train ticket is about € 10.00; travel time is approximately 2hrs.
+The rides are reduced during Sunday and public holidays.